microsoft/vscode-docs/docs/datascience/overview.md

 <div class="marketplace-extensions-datascience-python"></div>

-## What else can I use notebooks for?
+## What else can you use notebooks for?

 The support for mixing executable code, equations, visualizations and rich markdown makes notebooks useful for breaking down new concepts in a story telling form.
 This makes notebooks an exceptional tool for educators and students!